Shopping Cart

 It's important that until your baby is at least 12 months old, they are placed down to sleep on their back, and stay that way through the night (this also applies for naps).
 Babies should never be placed to sleep on their tummies or on their sides, as this can increase their risk of SIDS.

 Share a room with your baby, but don't share the bed.
 Sharing the room with your little one for the first six months of their lives can help reduce the risk of SIDS - you're able to keep an eye on them, make sure they're comfortable, and feed them.
-Sharing a bed, however, can be dangerous and isn't recommended for babies of any age.

 Make sure your baby's mattress is nice and firm, and as we mentioned previously, ensure there is no loose bedding, or any other objects that could be dangerous such as blankets.
 You should also ensure that your baby doesn't fall asleep, or isn't placed down to sleep, in dangerous areas such as on an armchair, couch, pillow, or lounger.

 Letting your baby sleep with a pacifier can also reduce the risk of SIDS.
 If you're not breastfeeding, feel free to give your baby a pacifier at any point.
-If you are breastfeeding though, you should wait a couple of weeks before giving them one, so you can be sure that the breastfeeding is going successfully.

-Swaddling your baby is fine as long as they are swaddled correctly, and only stay on their back.
-If you're looking for a safe swaddle, we'd recommend our Zen Swaddle® Classic - it's a gently weighted swaddle that soothes just like your touch.
+We know you came here looking for advice on how to keep baby warm without a swaddle, but if you're looking for a safe swaddle, we'd recommend our Zen Swaddle® Classic - it's a gently weighted swaddle that soothes just like your touch.
+Learn about the benefits of swaddling in our blog.